czbiohub-sf/yogo/README.md

 python3 -m pip install -e .
 ```

+> [!NOTE]
+> Openvino and M1s do not play together very well.
+If exporting to Openvino's format, I suggest using a VM or Docker.

 ## YOGO Docs

 Documentation for YOGO.
 If you want documentation in a specific area, [let me know](https://github.com/czbiohub-sf/yogo/issues/new)!